NuevoFoundation/workshops/content/english/datastruct/hashmaps/intro.md

 <hr>

+A hashmap is a table that holds a collection of key-value pairs.
+It "maps" numerous keys to their respective values.
 A hashmap is very similar to a dictionary.
 In a dictionary, you might want to look up a definition for a certain word.
 You simply look up the keyword in the dictionary and by doing so, you can get the definition attached to that keyword.

-Hashmaps are very similar to dictionaries.
-A hashmap is a hash table that holds a collection of key-value pairs.
-It "maps" numerous keys to their respective values.
+The dictionary maps words (the "keys") to their definition (the "values").

 Let's think about how we could use a hashmap to to help our driver find the address he needs to deliver the order.
-Let's say that he has four customer orders he has to deliver.
-The way you store a key-value pair is arbitrary but in this case, let's say that the four orders keys are the customer's name and the value that is returned is their address.
+Suppose they have four customer orders to deliver.
+We can use a hashmap to store this information, where the keys are the customer names and the values are each customer's address.

 ![image](../../img/customerName.png)

 We want our driver to be able to access the addresses just like how you would look up definitions in a dictionary.
-By looking up "Melissa", you would return Melissa's address instead.
+By looking up "Melissa", you would return Melissa's address.
 We'll learn how to implement this behavior in the next page.